 Professionals would usually advise the tenant to respond.
-If he does respond, the tenant may find himself in a more favourable position, and able to negotiate better terms without having to go to court.
+If he does respond, the tenant may find themselves in a more favourable position, and able to negotiate better terms without having to go to court.

 Where the tenant responds and contests an opposing notice requiring renewal, or where the tenant has applied to the court for renewal (see the next section), the landlord will need to apply to the court and convince the court that his grounds for ending the lease can be justified under the LTA 1954.
 It is possible to settle before the case reaches court.

 The court will not order a new tenancy where the landlord successfully argues that one or more of the specific reasons apply.
 If the landlord is unsuccessful in opposing renewal, the court will order the grant of a new tenancy and settle its terms.

 The tenant can pre-empt the landlord's section 25 notice (the landlord's equivalent of a s26), request a new tenancy and propose terms for renewal.
 He does so by sending a section 26 notice.

 The tenant must send the form between 6 and 12 months before he wants the new tenancy to start and the new start date must be after the initial lease has expired.

 However, if the landlord has already sent a s25 notice, then the tenant cannot propose a new lease using a s26 notice, and must instead reply to the landlord on the landlord's form.